hambergjesse/hambergjesse/README.md

 ## 😊 About me

-- :student: I'm working as a `Junior Full Stack Developer` at StadinAO's [Virittämö Helsinki](https://virittamohelsinki.fi/)
+- :student: I'm working as a `Full-Stack Developer` at [unemployed](https://www.linkedin.com/in/hambergjesse/)
 - :eyes: I’m currently open to any new `Full-Time` developer positions
-- :nerd_face: Focusing on `Self-Improvement` and playing `Competitive Games`
+- :nerd_face: Focusing on `Self-Improvement` and playing `Creative ventures`

 <br>